27-29 September 2024

 Sugarloaf and Corcovado Mountain with Christ the Redeemer

-Both these iconic sites overlooking Rio and its bays are a required stop for tourists.
+These iconic sites overlooking Rio and its bays represent required stops for tourists.
 They take more time to reach than to explore and snap the ubiquitous photos.
 Both sites are crowded, crowded, crowded!
 Both are terribly commercial.
 If unlucky, the clouds may be in and you’ll see nothing.

 Sugarloaf and Guanabara Bay from Corcovado Mountain (left)